 - OpenDocument (ODT)

 - Microsoft Excel (XLS)

 - PresentationML (PPTX, XML)

 Using the Aspose for Hadoop project, the Hadoop developers can parse text from any of the above formats.
 The text can then be used in MapReduce analysis algorithms or for any other purpose depending on the use case.
 The project comes up with two packages:

 - com.aspose.hadoop.core – Provides Aspose for Java wrapper classes to parse text from the above formats.
 The package includes a couple of classes to override Hadoop input formats so the binary sequence files can be created.

 - com.aspose.hadoop.examples – Provides mapper examples for creating and converting binary sequence files for all the supported formats into text sequence files.

 The project can be downloaded from Github: https://github.com/asposemarketplace/Aspose_for_Hadoop/

 The project readme file explains the project flow and usage.
-If you have any inquiries, suggestions or confusions, we are keen to hear back from you.
-Enquiries can be posted in our forums or the github project repository.
+If you have any inquiries, suggestions, or confusion, we are keen to hear back from you.
+Inquiries can be posted in our forums or the GitHub project repository.